-- (i) That Council approves the draft timetable. - (ii) That Council re-appoints the existing chair and membership of the Democratic Services Committee for the 2016/17 municipal year, subject to any changes notified by the Groups. - (iii) That Council appoints 1 councillor to the Standards Committee
+- (i) That Council approves the draft timetable. - (ii) That Council re-appoints the existing chair and membership of the Democratic Services Committee for the 2015 / 2016 municipal year, subject to any changes notified by the Groups.

 4. Report details.

 4.1 Committee Timetable